bretdavidson/shallow-dive-deep-learning-c4lse/slides.md

 ---
 class:impact
-# A Short History of Deep Learning
+# Deep Learning Has Been Around For A While

 ???
-Deep learning is rooted in decades of mathetmatics research and based on models of how the human brain works.
-The ideas behind deep learning have been in development since the 1940s, but really only exploded in popularity in 2012.
+Deep learning is rooted in decades of mathematics research and based on models of how the human brain works.
+The ideas behind deep learning have been in development since the 1940s, but really only exploded in popularity in 2012 when a researcher used a deep learning model to achieve state of the art by a significant margin in a computer vision research contest, beating out traditional computer vision approaches for the first time.

 ---
 # Why did deep learning take so long to catch on?